Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (1) Derivation.
 The code or other means of record identification is not derived from or related to information about the individual and does not disclose the mechanism for re-identification.

-(2) Security.
-The covered entity does not use or disclose the code or other means of record identification for any other purpose, and does not disclose the mechanism for re-identification.

 (d)(1) Standard: Minimum necessary requirements.
 In order to comply with § 164.502(b) and this section, a covered entity must meet the requirements of paragraphs (d)(2) through (d)(5) of this section with respect to a request for, or the use and disclosure of, protected health information.

 (2) Implementation specifications: Minimum necessary uses of protected health information.